Jump to what you need:

 Material density and layering order are frequently cited in product specifications to explain why two mattresses of similar thickness may feel different when handled.
 Differences in foam composition, bonding methods, and cover tension contribute to how resistance is perceived at the surface without changing the overall mattress height.
 These characteristics are typically presented as descriptive attributes within manufacturing standards.

 Retail listings and manufacturer catalogs also reference firmness using comparative language rather than fixed measurements.
 Terms such as “firm,” “extra firm,” or “supportive” are often used as categorical labels that align with internal testing frameworks.
 These labels are intended to group products within a range rather than define a single uniform feel across brands.
+To see how those terms connect to actual testing standards and labeling requirements, review this crib mattress certifications guide explaining what those classifications are based on.

 Thickness specifications are commonly expressed as approximate measurements due to variations introduced by quilting, cover materials, and compression during packaging.
 As a result, listed dimensions may differ slightly from in-hand measurements while remaining within the same manufacturing category.
 These tolerances are acknowledged within standards information provided by mattress manufacturers.